• Skip to primary navigation

 Roasted Beet and Orange Salad with Citrus Vinaigrette

 This delicious Roasted Beet and Orange Salad with Citrus Vinaigrette makes a wonderful fall or winter salad.
-Serve this beet and orange salad on special occasions for the perfect starter.
+Serve this beet and orange salad at your next dinner party for the perfect starter!

 Plate of Roasted Beet and Orange Salad served with Citrus Vinaigrette.